c7tincu/tau.js/README.md

 + `Tau()`

-Unlike the native `Date`, tau.js provides one humble constructor.<br/>
+Unlike the native `Date`, tau.js provides only one humble constructor.<br/>
 Calling the constructor simply creates instances referencing the Unix epoch (00:00:00 UTC on the 1<sup>st</sup> of January, 1970).